CyronicStudio/CyronicStudio/README.md

 # Welcome to Cyronic Studio 👾

-Welcome to Cyronic Studio's GitHub repository, brought to you by Neelplaytime, an indie game developer passionate about crafting immersive gaming experiences.
+Welcome to Cyronic Studio's GitHub repository, brought to you by Neel Yadav, an indie game developer passionate about crafting immersive gaming experiences.
 We're thrilled to have you here and share our journey in the world of gaming.

 ## About Cyronic Studio 🚀